 On our way to Kusadasi we will visit Aphrodisias: which was primarily known as a center for the arts, specifically sculpture.
 The Aphrodisias School of Sculpture had a distinctive style and was very well circulated throughout the Greek and Roman world.
 Lunch will be at a local pide house along the way in Karacasu, Sirin Pide House.

 Pide is a flat bread baked with toppings in a stone oven.
 Pide and its various varieties are widespread through Turkey and are established as an important food.
 The base is a flat bread of a similar style to pita, chapati, or western pizza crust.
 Toppings vary widely and include but are not limited to: cheese, onions, peppers, tomatoes, sausage, pastrami, eggs, mushrooms, ground beef, and parsley.
 Their specialty tahini with pistachio pide.
 Overnight in Kusadasi.
 (B, L)

 Day 11, October 1, Sunday – Kusadasi – Ephesus – Kusadasi

 Today we will explore the ancient city of Ephesus – UNESCO World Heritage site.
 Its renowned ruins are among the most extensive in the world.
 In its heyday, Ephesus rivaled Rome in its splendor.

-Day 12, Monday, September 14 Kusadasi/Izmir + Flight to Istanbul For Departure
+Day 12, Oct 2, Monday – Kusadasi/Izmir + Flight to Istanbul for Departure

-In the morning drive one hour and a half to Izmir International Airport and take a short flight to Istanbul to connect with outgoing flight back home.
+In the morning drive one hour and a half to Izmir International Airport and take a short flight to Istanbul to connect with outgoing flights back home.